DanielLin9406/DanielLin9406/README.md

 My goal is that I can build anything as I want and becoming a software architect in this industry.
 After I have been worked for two years, I realized that I have to work on my own project first so that I could have more time to cover more comprehensive knowledge.
 In order to achieve this goal, I quit my job and study online to enhance my knowledge by studying algorithm and system design.
 In practice level, I strongly believe to build an enterprise level product from scratch is the best way and the only way to go.

 ## 🔭 𝗦𝗶𝗱𝗲 𝗽𝗿𝗼𝗷𝗲𝗰𝘁 𝗜'𝗺 𝗰𝘂𝗿𝗿𝗲𝗻𝘁𝗹𝘆 𝘄𝗼𝗿𝗸𝗶𝗻𝗴 𝗼𝗻
 Building a US stock screener based on the financial statement from www.sec.gov.
 This project means a lot for me.
 I can boost my career through this work in terms of technical knowledge and project management.
-See "Project: [Full-stack: [Lazy-stock-screener-demo]](#Full-stack:-[Price-dashboard])" section for more details.
+See "Project: [Full-stack: Lazy-stock-screener-demo](#Full-stack:-[Price-dashboard])" section for more details.

 <!--
 **DanielLin9406/DanielLin9406** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.